sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 -   1 - Enable policy and restart explorer.exe
 -   2a - If set to '1': Verify that the all apps list is collapsed, and that the Settings toggle is not grayed out.
 -   2b - If set to '2': Verify that the all apps list is collapsed, and that the Settings toggle is grayed out.
--   2c - If set to '3': Verify that there is no way of opening the all apps list from the Start Menu, and that the Settings toggle is grayed out.
+-   2c - If set to '3': Verify that there is no way of opening the all apps list from Start, and that the Settings toggle is grayed out.

 <a href="" id="start-hidechangeaccountsettings"></a>**Start/HideChangeAccountSettings**